ARM-software/MDK-Middleware/Documentation/Doxygen/General/src/work_with_examples.md

    > **Note:**
    >
    > - You may copy an existing board layer as starting point.
-But typically the support a range of reference applications and therefore several interfaces may be removed.
+But typically these board layers support a range of reference applications and contain driver API interfaces that may be removed.

 ### Using uVision for Debug